Dherse/codly/codly.typ

   // Whether this code block is breakable.
   breakable: true,

+  // Whether each raw line in a code block is breakable.
+  // Setting this to true may cause problems when your raw block is split across pagebreaks,
+  // so only change this setting if you're sure you need it.
+  breakable-lines: false,
 ) = locate(loc => {
   let old = state("codly-config").at(loc);
   if old == none {